University of Florida, J.D., magna cum laude, 2008, Order of the Coif; Notes & Comments Editor, Florida Law Review, 2007-08

 Advises manufacturers regarding compliance with various environmental laws and regulations, including Resource Conservation and Recovery Act provisions governing generators of hazardous wastes and applicable RCRA permitting exemptions.

-Assisted a manufacturer in obtaining a favorable determination from the North Carolina Department of Environment and Natural Resources regarding the company's hazardous waste management practices and avoided a notice of violation following a Resource Conservation Recovery Act inspection.
+Assisted a manufacturer in obtaining a favorable determination from the North Carolina Department of Environmental Quality regarding the company's hazardous waste management practices and avoided a notice of violation following a Resource Conservation Recovery Act inspection.

 Advises equipment manufacturers regarding compliance with Clean Air Act regulations governing emissions from nonroad compression ignition engines and participation in the EPA's Transition Program for Equipment Manufacturers.

-Represented a real estate developer in the application for and negotiation of a Brownfield Agreement with the North Carolina Department of Environment and Natural Resources to redevelop a contaminated site in Boone, North Carolina, into a mixed-use student housing development.
+Represented a real estate developer in the application for and negotiation of a Brownfields Agreement with the North Carolina Department of Environmental Quality to redevelop a contaminated site in Boone, North Carolina, into a mixed-use student housing development.